My greatest wish is to someday hear a young child ask his parents what that empty building used to be and they respond it was once a cancer hospital.

 Little John was tragically diagnosed with leukemia later that year and passed at age 10.
 He was followed by his mother, Kerri in 2014, also from cancer.

-After Little John’s diagnosis, our vintner John Klacking, armed with his PhD in Biochemistry threw himself into cancer research.
+After Little John’s diagnosis, our vintner John Klacking, armed with his PhD in Biochemistry threw himself back into cancer research.
 He is still very active in the cancer field and founded two biotech companies to combat this devastating and indiscriminate disease.

 No wine commemorating his children would be complete if it didn’t go on and serve Little John’s memory.
 A portion of the proceeds from Infinity+17 is sent to researchers on the cutting edge of discovering a cancer cure.